Axinn Library is an 11-story building.

 Reference Desk - due to COVID, now located in Axinn 108.

 Hours for both the Library itself, Circulation Desk, Reference Desk and other areas of the Library are located at https://libguides.hofstra.edu/hulhours

 The ground floor contains journals which are only available in print.
 There is also a scanner which is free to use and allows you to scan materials and either email them to yourself or save them to a flash drive.
 There is also a printer on the ground floor.

 There were also two large study areas with easy chairs and sofas.

 The second floor has been known as the "Collaborative Learning Center" and was designed for group work and also contains printers.

 The stacks contain books which can be checked out and taken home.
 Graduate students may take out books for 60 days and may have up to 50 books checked out at a time.
 NOTE - OVERSIZE BOOKS: There are a number of books related to SLP that are OVERSIZE.
 This means they are too tall to fit on the regular stack shelves.
 On each floor, OVERSIZE books are located at the far right end from the public elevators.

 The tenth floor has a large open area with small tables for single-person study.

 QUIET V. GROUP WORK FLOORS - Ground through 5th floors are NOT quiet areas.
 6th-10th floors are quiet areas.
 There are group study rooms throughout the building and keys are available at the circulation desk on the main floor.
-Due to COVID, group study rooms are now being limited to three people.
-Many group study rooms contain a large monitor to which laptops can be connected and projected for group study.
+Due to COVID, the status of group study rooms is fluid - as of 8/18/2021, they may be used by only one person at a time.

 Almost all of your research will begin at the Library homepage https://www.hofstra.edu/library/